fredrik-bakke/kmall-csharp/README.md

 # kmall-csharp
-A work-in-progress C# class library for reading and writing Kongsberg .kmall files.
+An unfinished C# class library for reading and writing Kongsberg .kmall files.

 **DISCLAIMER:**